krishaamer/green-filter-research/research/literature/ai.md

     qualities/features are received and transformed into experiences and interaction”

--   @holzingerMultimodalCausabilityGraph2021 highlights possible
-    approaches to implementing transparency and explainability in AI models.
-While AI outperforms humans on many tasks, humans are experts in multi-modal thinking, bridging diverse fields.

 -   @zerilliHowTransparencyModulates2022 focuses on human factors and ergonomics and argues that transparency should be task-specific.

--   @calistoBreastScreeningAIEvaluatingMedical2022 focuses on AI-human
-    interactions in medical workflows and underscores the importance of output explainability.
-Medical professionals who were given AI results with an explanation trusted the results more.

 -   @holbrookHumanCenteredMachineLearning2018: To reduce errors which
     only humans can detect, and provide a way to stop automation from